 The television show Great British Bake Off has turned everyone "Baking Mad," or so it seems.
 If anything, it has made British baking more popular than ever—which is a good thing since there are so many delicious recipes to share.

 Both Britain and Ireland are steeped in baking traditions and have been so for centuries, creating a wealth of recipes.
-Here is a collection of the best British baking recipes that are both timeless and well loved.Continue to 2 of 4 below.
+Here is a collection of the best British baking recipes that are both timeless and well-loved.

 Whether it is for afternoon tea, a family celebration, or a lovely tea time treat, a cake is the perfect sweet to bake.
 Cake baking is one of life's greatest pleasures and is also one of the easiest and least costly ways to put a smile on someone's face.
 What is not to like about it?

 Lovely pastry-clad pies and tarts—both sweet and savory—are the backbone of British baking.
-Whether for a lunch or a tea time treat, any of these tarts and pies will add a special touch.
+Whether for a lunch or a tea time treat, any of these tarts and pie recipes will add a special touch.

 If you're interested in more of a cookie, rock cake, or rock buns, are little dried-fruit cookies that are beyond simple to make.
 For a taste of Scotland, Scottish shortbread is buttery and tender and will melt in your mouth.
 If a traditional bread is what you're looking for, then Irish soda bread or Scottish oatcakes are ideal choices.